This is a restaurant-style chicken marsala you can make right at home. It's a delicious silky mushroom sauce over thin fried chicken cutlets.

 Instructions

-- Pour in the marsala wine and chicken broth and simmer for 5-10 minutes until the sauce begins to thicken.
+- Remove the chicken from the pan and set aside.
 Stir in the lemon juice and taste.
 Then add a pat of butter and mix until combined.

 Notes